cafernandezlo/es_github_cafernandezlo/_pages/about.md

 ---

 Associate Professor (Profesor Titular de Universidad) and vice-dean of computing resources of the Faculty of Computer Science at the
-University of A Coruña (UDC).
+University of A Coruña (UDC), Department of Computer Science and Information Technologies.
 Affiliated Researcher at the Centre for Information and Communications Technology Research (CITIC) and the Institute of Biomedical Research of A Coruña (INIBIC).

 I obtained my PhD in computer science in 2014